 Puree the peaches until the mixture is smooth.
 I really like to use my Vitamix for this process as it creates a super smooth puree.

-Add the puree back to the pot, add in the sugar, honey, vanilla beans and simmer for about an hour or until the butter is thick and spreadable.
+Add the puree back to the pot, add in the sugar, honey, and vanilla beans and simmer for about an hour or until the butter is thick and spreadable.
 The finished product almost reminds me of slightly thick applesauce.
 The peach butter should be spreadable but not runny.

-Now we start the canning process.
+Now it’s time to start the peach butter canning process.